tiris08/lunch-app/README.md

 This app is a service that will provide an easy way to order lunch for staff of any organization

-Lunch app will be built mainly by using next tools:
+Lunch app will be using next tools:

 * Ruby 3.0.2
 * Rails 6.1.4